 Do you have the time, patience and commitment to teaching these intelligent, sensitive and affectionate little souls the basics of life making them good canine citizens?
 Barbets are such an intelligent breed that do not take long to learn a new skill, including some of those you may not like.
 Basic training will require patience and dedication from you for a good 12 months but honestly you will reap the benefit after all your hard work.
 One of our requirements is for Puppy Classes to commence almost immediately upon leaving for their new home.
 Are you able and interested to take it up a notch and attend future classes with your Barbet to participate in such activities as Agility, Rally Obedience, Barn Hunt, Sprint training etc.?

-Do you realize the financial commitment which includes good nutrition, ongoing training with positive stimulation, veterinary care and potential monthly groomers?
+Do you realize the financial commitment which includes good nutrition, ongoing training with positive stimulation, veterinary care and potential monthly grooming services?

 Do you know the longevity of a Barbet is anywhere from 10+ years, we often hear of Barbets reaching ages of 14 years?
 This is a long-term commitment to say the least.
 Are you prepared for this?